 - Programme outline

-The standards are built around the key elements of the clerk’s role including the potential additional responsibilities in an academy setting as follows:
+The standards are built around the key elements of the clerk’s role including:

 - administration practice